tribalthirst/tribalthirst/src/content/posts/5-questions-reviews/index.md

 Below is an example of how your comment could look in the code review:

+* **Reviewed Item:** There is an unused parameter.  append is never used Location: XClass at line 45 in Method SaveFile(string x, bool append)
+  * **Priority:** 3
-\[callout\] **Reviewed Item:** There is an unused parameter.  append is never used Location: XClass at line 45 in Method SaveFile(string x, bool append) **Priority:** 3 **Observations:** It is obvious of the intent of Y in terms of append.
-Great job in thinking about the upcoming features. **Suggestion:** Add the branches to determine whether to append or not and alert the user that the append feature is not implemented yet through an exception.\[/callout\]
+  * **Observations:** It is obvious of the intent of Y in terms of append.
+Great job in thinking about the upcoming features.
+  * **Suggestion:** Add the branches to determine whether to append or not and alert the user that the append feature is not implemented yet through an exception.

 ## When